DivyanshuSinghania/git_learn/NOTES_commands.md

 comment on this command and give what no editor do, dont give examples

 -> when you are on a branch then the editor (vscode, vim, etc), also just shows the file intended in that branch.

+git branch -d add_classics
+delets a branch, after merge, delete  the brach, its not deleted automatically if in future the branch is needed

+## Rebase
+"Rebase vs Merge" is one of the most hotly debated topics in the Git world.
+A lot of the discussions you'll see online come down to the fact that many developers (yes, even professionals) don't understand the purpose of rebase and use it incorrectly, causing a bunch of Git havoc, and then blame the rebase command.
+It's not Git's fault, it's a skill issue. state to not use rebase on a shared branch without causion, give reason too in short without any exapmles

+git switch -c update_dune COMMITHASH this branches off from a specific commit from its hash, see logs and tree for the exact commit you would branch off